dftbplus/recipes/docs/interfaces/pyapi/pyapi.rst

 API support enabled.
 At this point, a basic understanding of how to build DFTB+ is assumed (all necessary steps are explained in the INSTALL.rst file in the top level directory of the DFTB+ repository).
-The CMake configuration for this case can be done by setting the WITH_API and BUILD_SHARED_LIBS flags to be TRUE in the file `config.cmake`, before starting the configuration and compilation process.
+The CMake configuration for this case can be done by setting the WITH_PYTHON, WITH_API, ENABLE_DYNAMIC_LOADING and BUILD_SHARED_LIBS flags to be TRUE in the file `config.cmake`, before starting the configuration and compilation process.
 Alternatively, if you do not want to modify files, a construct like the following is a convenient way to specify these flags on the command line while configuring with CMake:

-``cmake -DBUILD_SHARED_LIBS=1 -DWITH_API=1 ..``
+``cmake -DWITH_PYTHON=1 -DWITH_API=1 -DENABLE_DYNAMIC_LOADING=1 -DBUILD_SHARED_LIBS=1 ..``

-If only the pure compilation process is carried out, the resulting library is located inside the buid directory at `prog/dftb+/`.
-If ``make install`` was executed, there is also a copy placed in the `CMAKE_INSTALL_PREFIX` path, which defaults to `install/lib/` inside the build directory.
+If only the pure compilation process is carried out, the resulting library is located inside the build directory at `src/dftbp/`.
+If ``make install`` was executed, there is also a copy placed in the `CMAKE_INSTALL_PREFIX` path, which defaults to `_install/lib/` inside the build directory.
 Within these locations, the library files `libdftbplus.*` will be installed.

 The path to the resulting shared library must be passed to the interface, so you